andrerclaudio/my-hyprland/README.md

 ```

 So, there are two themes for now, it is dark and light gruvbox, depending on what you wnat, choose instalation process

-Now, there are two ways of installing each theme:

 ### Dark